The geometry of financial institutions -- Wasserstein clustering of financial data: Supplementary Material: Further Simulation Experiments

-Let us discuss some additional simulation experiments to evaluate the proposed method.
-In Section \ref{sec:GMM_Rec} we evaluated our method as an imputation method, but without the imputation step it can also be viewed as a clustering algorithm.
+Let us here discuss an extended version of our experiment in \Cref{sec:GMM_Rec} to evaluate our algorithm.
+In Section \ref{sec:GMM_Rec} we evaluated our method in the Euclidean setting, NA $k$-means, as an imputation method.
+However, without the imputation step it can also be viewed as a clustering algorithm.
 In the case of Euclidean data it can be viewed as a clustering algorithm for points with missing values.
-Thus, we can also compare it to classical $k$-means after imputing the missing data with the more standard methods for imputing missing values we used in \ref{sec:GMM_Rec}.
-To recall, the standard methods for imputing missing values we consider are mean imputation, median imputation, multiple imputation, K-nearest neighbour imputation, and imputation through linear regression.
+Thus, we can also compare it to classical $k$-means after imputing the missing data with more standard methods for imputing missing values as used in \ref{sec:GMM_Rec}.
+To recall, the standard methods for imputing missing values we consider are mean imputation, median imputation, multiple imputation, K-nearest neighbor imputation, and imputation through linear regression.
 However, in the case of clustering Euclidean points with missing data we also consider the $k$-pod method which was introduced in \cite{ChChBa16}.
 These authors consider the same loss function as we do in Example \ref{ex:NA_KMeans}, i.e.\ \eqref{eq:NA-kmeans}, however they propose a different algorithm.
-To perform the comparison, we use the same simulation from Section \ref{sec:GMM_Rec}, i.e.\ sampling from a Gaussian Mixture Model with $k=5$ clusters in $10$ dimensions and different settings of missing values.
+To perform the comparison, we use the same simulation from Section \ref{sec:GMM_Rec}, i.e.\ sampling from a Gaussian Mixture Model with $k=5$ clusters in $5$ dimensions and different settings of missing values.
 We use precisely the same simulated data, and for each of those we apply classical $k$-means to cluster the points after imputing them with a standard imputation method.
 For our proposed method, i.e.\ NA $k$-means, and for the $k$-pod method, no imputation step is needed as these directly cluster points with missing values.
-To evaluate the clustering results we use the so-called Rand index, also known as the Rand score, introduced in \cite{Ra71}.
-It compares a baseline clustering (in our case, the labels from the normal distribution of the Gaussian Mixture Model to which an observation belongs) to a clustering of the data using an imputation and/or clustering algorithm.
+To evaluate the clustering results we use the so-called Rand index, also known as the Rand score, introduced in \cite{Ra71}, as well as the adjusted Rand index (c.f.\ adjusted Rand score), introduced in \cite{HuAr86}.
+They both compare a baseline clustering (in our case, the labels from the normal distribution of the Gaussian Mixture Model to which an observation belongs) to a clustering of the data using an imputation and/or clustering algorithm.
 The Rand score takes values in $[0,1]$, with $0$ meaning nothing is clustered the same, and $1$ meaning the clusterings coincide except for renaming of clusters.
 In particular, a higher Rand score corresponds to a better clustering method.
-In Table \ref{table:RS_GMM} we report the corresponding Rand scores $\pm$ standard errors for these simulations.
+The adjusted Rand score is similar to the Rand score but adjusted for chance.
+It takes value between $-0.5$ and $1$ with $0$ indicating a random clustering.